lucaKnobloch/exampleFlaskDeployment/README.md

-# exampleFlaskDeployment
-build docker container locally
+# Example - Flask - Server
+## Build Docker Locally

-docker build . -t flask-server:latest
+`docker build . -t flask-server:latest`

+To run the previous created docker image executed the following command:

-docker run -d --name flask-server -p 80:80 flask-server
+`docker run -d --name flask-server -p 80:80 flask-server`

-Afterwards is the flaskserver is reachable at 0.0.0.0:80
+  Afterwards is the flask-server is reachable at
+     `0.0.0.0:80`

+###Two scenarios can be used to test the services
+1. 0.0.0.0:80/ -> will return Hello World from Flask
+2. 0.0.0.0:80/books -> will return a list of books in the json format

+## Deployment
-or the docker container could be deployed via docker-compose
+The docker container needs to be created afterwards could be the docker-compose be used to deploy it.